tihspmet/FactorioQualityOptimizer/README.md

 All of the allowed parameters are shown below, and are also shown with the command `$ python ./main.py --help`:

 ```
-$ python ./main.py  --help
-usage: Factorio Quality Optimizer [-h] [-st STARTING_TYPE] [-et ENDING_TYPE] [-pt PRODUCTIVITY_TIER] [-qt QUALITY_TIER] [-q MODULE_QUALITY] [-sq STARTING_QUALITY] [-eq ENDING_QUALITY] [-mq MAX_QUALITY]
-                                  [-r] [-nr] [-ms MODULE_SLOTS] [-p ADDITIONAL_PROD]

 This program optimizes prod/qual ratios in factories, and calculates outputs for a given input

 options:
   -h, --help            show this help message and exit
   -st STARTING_TYPE, --starting-type STARTING_TYPE
                         Starting item type.
 String that is either 'ingredient' or 'product'.
-Ignored if --no-recycling flag is set, as starting type must be ingredient.
-Default='ingredient'.
+Ignored if --no-recycling flag is set, as starting type must be ingredient. (default: ingredient)
   -et ENDING_TYPE, --ending-type ENDING_TYPE
                         Ending item type.
 String that is either 'ingredient' or 'product'.
-Ignored if --no-recycling flag is set, as ending type must be product.
-Default='product'.
+Ignored if --no-recycling flag is set, as ending type must be product. (default: product)
   -pt PRODUCTIVITY_TIER, --productivity-tier PRODUCTIVITY_TIER
                         Productivity module tier.
-Number from 1 to 3.
-Default=3
+Number from 1 to 3. (default: 3)
   -qt QUALITY_TIER, --quality-tier QUALITY_TIER
                         Quality module tier.
-Number from 1 to 3.
-Default=3
+Number from 1 to 3. (default: 3)
   -q MODULE_QUALITY, --module-quality MODULE_QUALITY
                         Quality of the modules in the assembler and recycler (if present).
-Number from 1 to 5.
-Default=5
+Number from 1 to 5. (default: 5)
   -sq STARTING_QUALITY, --starting-quality STARTING_QUALITY
                         Starting quality ingredient.
-Number from 1 to 4.
-Default=1
+Number from 1 to 4. (default: 1)
   -eq ENDING_QUALITY, --ending-quality ENDING_QUALITY
                         Ending quality to optimize.
 Number from 2 to 5.
-Must be greater than starting quality.
-Default=5
+Must be greater than starting quality. (default: 5)
   -mq MAX_QUALITY, --max-quality MAX_QUALITY
                         Max quality unlocked.
 Number from 3 to 5.
-Must be greater than or equal to ending quality.
-Default=5
+Must be greater than or equal to ending quality. (default: 5)
-  -r, --enable-recycling
+  --enable-recycling, --no-enable-recycling
                         Enables recycling loops.
-Set this flag if you have unlocked the recycler.
-This flag is set by default.
-  -nr, --no-enable-recycling
-                        Disables recycling loops.
-Set this flag if you have not unlocked the recycler.
+Set this flag if you have unlocked the recycler. (default: True)
   -ms MODULE_SLOTS, --module-slots MODULE_SLOTS
-                        number of module slots in the crafting building.
-Default=4
+                        number of module slots in the crafting building. (default: 4)
   -p ADDITIONAL_PROD, --additional-prod ADDITIONAL_PROD
                         any extra prod bonus, either from the building or recipe research.
 Units are percent out of 100.
-For example if using the foundry, enter 50.
-Default=0
+For example if using the foundry, enter 50. (default: 0)
 ```

 The script is written in python and depends on the libraries in `requirements.txt`.